Venom (comic book): Venom: The Finale (1997–1998)

 This three-part finale to the Venom series was published between November 1997 and January 1998.
 The Overreach Committee (the organization in charge of Brock's clandestine agency) decides to terminate him because of his brutal methods.
 Brock cuts the bomb from his chest, and uses it to escape.
 His escape brings him into a confrontation with Spider-Man.
 After a fight with Spider-Man and an injection of dopamine blockers by Agent Smith, Brock is separated from the symbiote (which is apparently killed when Brock is re-arrested).
 The final issue sees Brock recover some memory of his history with Spider-Man; he had lost his knowledge of the hero's secret identity in the Spider-Man/Venom single issue (December 1997).

-Venom (2003–2004)
+Venom (vol. 1) (2003–2004)

 Daniel Way wrote the 2003–2004 series.